pandas-dev/pandas/doc/source/user_guide/dsintro.rst

-   When the data is a dict, and an index is not passed, the ``Series`` index will be ordered by the dict's insertion order, if you're using Python version >= 3.6 and Pandas version >= 0.23.
+   When the data is a dict, and an index is not passed, the ``Series`` index will be ordered by the dict's insertion order, if you're using Python version >= 3.6 and pandas version >= 0.23.

-   If you're using Python < 3.6 or Pandas < 0.23, and an index is not passed, the ``Series`` index will be the lexically ordered list of dict keys.
+   If you're using Python < 3.6 or pandas < 0.23, and an index is not passed, the ``Series`` index will be the lexically ordered list of dict keys.

-In the example above, if you were on a Python version lower than 3.6 or a Pandas version lower than 0.23, the ``Series`` would be ordered by the lexical order of the dict keys (i.e. ``['a', 'b', 'c']`` rather than ``['b', 'a', 'c']``).
+In the example above, if you were on a Python version lower than 3.6 or a pandas version lower than 0.23, the ``Series`` would be ordered by the lexical order of the dict keys (i.e. ``['a', 'b', 'c']`` rather than ``['b', 'a', 'c']``).

 If an index is passed, the values in data corresponding to the labels in the